FelixOnline/v2/content/articles/2016-2-5-lions-trump-immortals.md

 # Homepage control params
 headline: true
 featured: true

-# Image metadata
-image_path: "http://felixonline.co.uk/img/upload/201602051254-felix-Imperial V Birmingham.jpg"
+image: "http://felixonline.co.uk/img/upload/201602051254-felix-Imperial V Birmingham.jpg"
-image_caption: >

-image_attribution: ""
-image_attribution_link: ""
-video_url: ""
+image_caption: ""
 ---

 Last Sunday the Immortals faced the top team of the Southern Premiership league, the Birmingham Lions.
 The Immortals knew that with such a strong team like the Lions, they had to come out firing.
 The Immortals did just that and despite putting up a phenomenal fight the Lions had the edge towards the end of the game and came out victorious with a score of 6-20.